Bank War: Origins of the Whig Party and censure of President Jackson

 By the spring of 1834, Jackson's political opponents—a loosely-knit coalition of National Republicans, anti-Masons, evangelical reformers, states' rights nullifiers, and some pro-B.U.S.
 Jacksonians—gathered in Rochester, New York to form a new political party.
 They called themselves Whigs after the British party of the same name.
 Just as British Whigs opposed the monarchy, American Whigs decried what they saw as executive tyranny from the president.
 Philip Hone, a New York merchant, may have been the first to apply the term in reference to anti-Jacksonians, and it became more popular after Clay used it in a Senate speech on April 14.
 "By way of metempsychosis," Blair jeered, "ancient Tories now call themselves Whigs."
 Jackson and Secretary Taney both exhorted Congress to uphold the removals, pointing to Biddle's deliberate contraction of credit as evidence that the central bank was unfit to store the nation's public deposits.

 The response of the Whig-controlled Senate was to try to express disapproval of Jackson by censuring him.
 Henry Clay, spearheading the attack, described Jackson as a "backwoods Caesar" and his administration a "military dictatorship".
 Jackson retaliated by calling Clay as "reckless and as full of fury as a drunken man in a brothel".
 On March 28, Jackson was officially censured for violating the U.S. Constitution by a vote of 26–20.
 The reasons given were both the removal of the deposits and the dismissal of Duane.
 The opposing parties accused one another of lacking credentials to represent the people.
 Jacksonian Democrats pointed to the fact that Senators were beholden to the state legislatures that selected them; the Whigs pointing out that the chief executive had been chosen by electors, and not by popular vote.

 The House of Representatives, controlled by Jacksonian Democrats, took a different course of action.
 On April 4, it passed resolutions in favor of the removal of the public deposits.
-Led by Ways and Means Committee chairman James K. Polk, the House declared that the Bank "ought not to be rechartered" and that the deposits "ought not to be restored".
+Led by Ways and Means Committee chairman Polk, the House declared that the Bank "ought not to be rechartered" and that the deposits "ought not to be restored".
 It voted to continue allowing the deposit banks to serve as fiscal agents and to investigate whether the Bank had deliberately instigated the panic.
 Jackson called the passage of these resolutions a "glorious triumph", for it had essentially sealed the Bank's destruction.